11 Places to Visit on the Ultimate American Road Trip

 Part of a natural preserve, this one-of-a-kind swimming hole—whose limestone outcroppings create a 50-foot waterfall as the water of the Hamilton Creek spills over them—is an ideal place for swimming, picnicking, and relaxing with Austin-area locals.

 PACK YOUR BAGS

-Rocky shoreline and blue seas meet the edge of this historic lighthouse—the oldest in Maine.
+A rocky shoreline and blue sea meet the edge of this historic lighthouse—the oldest in Maine.
 Be sure to visit at sunset, when the rosy light reflects on the water and turns the white lighthouse a dusty shade of pink.
 It's one majorly photogenic vista.

 The largest alpine lake in North America, Lake Tahoe is loved for its sparkling blue waters and panorama of surrounding mountains.
-Ride bikes, try stand-up paddleboarding, hike, and more.
+Ride your bike, try stand-up paddleboarding, hike, and more.

 Nevada’s oldest and largest state park, Valley of Fire gets its name for an obvious reason, what with its great waves of ombré red rock rolling across the landscape.
 The colored stone of Rainbow Vista makes for some truly unforgettable scenery, but be prepared for extreme heat and sun.

 The national park surrounding this active volcano—sporting a cloak of white year-round—boasts wildflower meadows, forests, and an abundance of ecosystems and wildlife.

 Created by water rushing through rock, this famously beautiful and photogenic slot canyon is a must for any westward road trip.
 Pro tip: If visiting between March and October, you’ll be privy to a spectacular light beam captured by the red walls of Upper Antelope Canyon.
 Be sure to visit nearby Horseshoe Bend, a lesser-known fissure that promises views as wonder-inspiring as the Grand Canyon itself.